eliekawerk/udacity/Machine Learning Engineer Nanodegree/README.md

 Recommended order for exploring these projects is as follows:

 - Titanic Survival Exploration
+- Train a Smartcab to Drive
 - Capstone: Plot and Navigate a Virtual Maze
 - Technical Interview Practice
+- ML Interview Practice

 ## About this Course